-2023 HK\$'000 2022 HK\$'000
+2024 HK\$'000 2023 HK\$'000

 Debt investments designated at fair value through other comprehensive income

-Listed bonds 30,494 38,234
+Listed bonds 31,862 30,494

-Debt investments where the contractual cash flows were solely principal and interest and the objective of the business model of the Group was achieved by both collecting contractual cash flows and selling financial assets.
+Debt investments designated at fair value through other comprehensive income comprised debt investments where the contractual cash flows were solely principal and interest and the objective of the business model of the Group was achieved both by collecting contractual cash flows and selling financial assets.

-On disposal of these debt investments, any related balance within the fair value through other comprehensive income reserve was reclassified to other (loss)/income and gains, net within profit or loss.
+On disposal of these debt investments, any related balance within the fair value reserve of financial assets at fair value through other comprehensive income was reclassified to other loss within profit or loss.